-Have someone i.e. a committee member or a health and safety representative with the inspector at all times during their visit.
+Have someone i.e. a committee member or a health and safety representative with the inspector at all times during his or her visit.

 Do NOT obstruct an inspection, this could be considered to be offensive, which in turn could cause the inspector to be harder than necessary on you; but you may be able to make alternative arrangements for the time and date of the inspection.

-Remember to be careful of what you say, because even though you may believe that it is “off the record” it may still be recorded by the inspector.
+Remember to be careful of what you say, because even though you may believe that it is “off the record” the inspector may still record it.

 Keep a record of all the documents and other items that the inspector takes with them, and object if the inspector requests privileged documents.